 Each year, the Albert Schweitzer Fellowship (ASF) selects and supports more than 250 new university graduate school students to follow in Dr. Albert Schweitzer’s footsteps by improving the health and well-being of vulnerable populations.
 Each U.S. Schweitzer Fellow partners with a community-based organization to identify an unmet health need, design a yearlong, 200-hour service project with a demonstrable impact on that need, and bring that project from idea to implementation and impact.
 Includes 13 program sites.
-Fellows receive a stipend of $2,000 distributed in 3 payments.
+Fellows receive a stipend of $3,000 distributed in 3 payments throughout the Fellowship year.
 Deadlines vary by location.